aaronbloomfield/ccc/hws/arbitrage/index.md

 - You would likely be making *limit* orders instead of *market* orders (meaning you place an upper bound on the exchange rate when you place an order) -- we have ignored limit orders in this course.

 But the concepts are certainly the same!

+### Notes and Hints

+- Be sure to put the `chainId` value in *each* transaction that you call from Python -- things don't always work well otherwise.
+The sample transactions on the [introduction to web3.py](../../docs/web3py.html) ([md](../../docs/web3py.md)) page all have this value present.
+Be sure to set it to the correct value for the course blockchain!
+- On Macs, there seems to be a problem using web3 via Python.
+When connecting to the course endpoint (the one with the `wss://` start of the URI), if you get an error such as: `ssl.SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED]`, try running going into your application/python_3.11 directory (might be different on your machine) and running the "Install Certificates.command" script

 ### Submission